splunk/observability-workshop/content/en/s4r/20-inital-ui-tour.md

 If you have problems connection, please check our FAQ  [here](../25-login-faq)

 ---

 ### 1. Home page

-After you register and loginto the Splunk observability UI, you will be taken to the Home Page.` This Home page has 6 distinct sesction that provide either usefull information or allows you to navigate the Splunk Observability Suite.
+After you register and log into the Splunk observability UI, you will be taken to the Home Page.
+This Home page has 6 distinct section that provide either useful information or allows you to navigate the Splunk Observability Suite.

 ![home page](../images/home-screen.png)